Koenkk/zigbee2mqtt.io/docs/devices/ZB-IR01.md

 | **0x00**    | Reserved bit, fixed to 0                                     |
 | **0xA9**    | Checksum (XOR sum calculation based on the previous data) Reference chapter [1.4.3 XOR check algorithm (XOR sum check)] |

-Kfid acquisition: Open the "Infrared Brand Model Correspondence Table.xlsx" and find the [Air Conditioner] page,, search for [Midea], and learn that Midea's kfid range is decimal [40-59], converted to hexadecimal is [0x28-0x3B]
+Kfid acquisition: Find Table 11, search for [Midea], and learn that Midea's kfid range is decimal [40-59], converted to hexadecimal is [0x28-0x3B]